treesess/STEAMRELAY/showcase/250314 props printing for stu/readme.md

 -----

-STEAM RELAY also provides basic post process and even fine sanding works and coloring and finishing services.
+STEAM RELAY provides minimum post processes such as filing, sanding, polishing and easy coloring.